-This week we read the formidable story of the Akeida.
-I have frequently avoided this great story in my teaching precisely because its questions are so troubling, the moral challenges so deep; after all, why does Abraham argue to save Sedom but does not question the command to sacrifice his son?
+This week we read the formidable story of the Akeida; its questions are so troubling, the moral challenges so deep.
+After all, why does Abraham argue to save Sedom but does not question the command to sacrifice his son?
 Why does God ask Abraham to kill his son, and then reverse the command at the very last moment?
 What is to be learned from this story?

 This week, I share a short passage from a book by Uriel Simon, one of Israel’s leading Modern-Orthodox bible professors.
 I have found his reading of the Akeida quite powerful convincing, and it resonates with me:

 The contradiction [of the Akeida] is, to use a contemporary phrase, the tension between “religious obligation” on the one hand, and “human obligation” on the other; between Abraham’s commitment to God and his commitment to his son, Isaac.
 Do we genuinely entertain the thought that in the episode of the “Akeida” Abraham reached his highest religious achievement as a servant of God by denying his human duty as a father to his son?